Anadyr (town): Geography and climate

 The town of Anadyr is situated at the tip of a large cape, to the north of which is the mouth of the Anadyr River and to the east the estuarine part of that river, the Anadyrsky Liman, which empties into the Gulf of Anadyr.
 The town itself is situated on a gentle slope rising up from the sea, on the other side of the Anadyr River are mountains, but to the west, beyond the town are large expanses of flat tundra.

-It is on a similar parallel as Fairbanks, Alaska; Skellefteå, Sweden; and Oulu, Finland.
-Apart from those cities, the population at such northerly parallels is normally sparse.
+It is on a similar parallel as Fairbanks, USA; Skellefteå, Sweden; and Oulu, Finland.
+Apart from those cities, the population at such northerly parallels is normally very sparse.

 Anadyr experiences a subarctic climate (Köppen: Dsc; Trewartha: Eclc).
 Winters are long and frigid; summers are pleasant and short.
 January is the coldest month with an average temperature of -22.1 C. July is the warmest month with an average temperature of 12.1 C. Temperatures above 25 C are rare.
-The lowest temperature ever recorded was -46.8 C recorded on January 3, 1913.
+The lowest temperature ever recorded was -46.8 C, recorded on January 3, 1913.
 The highest temperature recorded was 30 C on July 7, 1956.
 The weather changes easily with heavy storms often being brought in from the Anadyrsky Liman and the Bering Sea.
 This coupled with strong southerly winds in the autumn often brings flooding to the area.
 May is the driest month while January is the wettest.